Leading the charge for electric vehicles

 - launched a network of lamppost column charging points.

-There are now more than 200 charging points across the borough, and every home or office should now be within 400 metres of one.
+There are now more than 400 charging points across the borough, and every home or office is now within 400 metres of one.
 There are also electric charging points on private land, including some garage forecourts and in the car park of the Westfield shopping centre.
-Our network continues to grow and in 2020 we'll pass 250 charging points.
-We aim to have 1,000 by 2021.
+Our network continues to grow and in 2021 we aim to pass 1000 charging points.

 Electric vehicles registered in H&F